nwtime/ntpwww/content/en/support/securitynotice/4_2_8-series-changelog.md

 * Correct Solaris 2.1x PTHREAD_ONCE_INIT extra braces test to avoid triggering warnings due to excess braces.
 * Provide bug report and URL options to Autoconf.
 * older autoconf sometimes dislikes [].
-* refclock_acts.c cleanup from Dave Mills.
 * Move blocking worker and resolver to libntp from ntpd.
 * Use threads rather than forked child processes for blocking worker when possible.
 Override with configure --disable-thread-support.
-* Avoid invoking config.status twice in a row in build script.
 * Move more m4sh tests needed by libntp to shared .m4 files.
 * Split up ntp_libntp.m4 into smaller, more specific subsets.
 * Enable gcc -Wcast-align, fix many instances of warnings when casting a pointer to a more-strictly-aligned underlying type.